 PRECAUTIONS: See also Warning section.
 Before using this medication, tell your doctor or pharmacist if you are allergic to any estrogens (such as ethinyl estradiol, mestranol) or any progestins (such as norethindrone, desogestrel); or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.
-Before using this medication, tell your doctor or pharmacist your medical history, especially of: blood clots (for example, in the legs, eyes, lungs), blood clotting disorders (such as protein C or protein S deficiency), high blood pressure, abnormal breast exam, cancer (especially endometrial or breast cancer), high cholesterol or triglyceride (blood fat) levels, depression, diabetes, family medical history (especially angioedema), gallbladder problems, severe headaches/migraines, heart problems (such as heart valve disease, irregular heartbeat, previous heart attack), history of yellowing eyes/skin (jaundice) during pregnancy or while using hormonal birth control (such as pills, patch), kidney disease, liver disease (including tumors), stroke, swelling (edema), thyroid problems, unexplained vaginal bleeding.
+Before using this medication, tell your doctor or pharmacist your medical history, especially of: blood clots (for example, in the legs, eyes, lungs), blood clotting disorders (such as protein C or protein S deficiency), high blood pressure, abnormal breast exam, cancer (especially endometrial or breast cancer), high cholesterol or triglyceride (blood fat) levels, depression, diabetes, family or personal history of a certain swelling disorder (angioedema), gallbladder problems, severe headaches/migraines, heart problems (such as heart valve disease, irregular heartbeat, previous heart attack), history of yellowing eyes/skin (jaundice) during pregnancy or while using hormonal birth control (such as pills, patch), kidney disease, liver disease (including tumors), stroke, swelling (edema), thyroid problems, unexplained vaginal bleeding.
 If you have diabetes, this medication may affect your blood sugar.
 Check your blood sugar regularly as directed and share the results with your doctor.
 Tell your doctor right away if you have symptoms of high blood sugar such as increased thirst/urination.
 Your doctor may need to adjust your diabetes medication, exercise program, or diet.
 Tell your doctor if you just had or will be having surgery or if you will be confined to a bed or chair for a long time (such as a long plane flight).
 These conditions increase your risk of getting blood clots, especially if you are using hormonal birth control.
 You may need to stop this medication for a time or take special precautions.
 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).
 This medication may cause blotchy, dark areas on your face and skin (melasma).
 Sunlight may worsen this effect.
 Limit your time in the sun.
 Avoid tanning booths and sunlamps.
 Use sunscreen and wear protective clothing when outdoors.
 If you are nearsighted or wear contact lenses, you may develop vision problems or trouble wearing your contact lenses.
 Contact your eye doctor if these problems occur.
 It may take longer for you to become pregnant after you stop taking birth control pills.
 Consult your doctor.
 This medication should not be used during pregnancy.
 If you become pregnant or think you may be pregnant, tell your doctor right away.
 If you have just given birth or had a pregnancy loss/abortion after the first 3 months, talk with your doctor about reliable forms of birth control, and find out when it is safe to start using birth control that contains a form of estrogen, such as this medication.
 This medication may decrease breast milk production.
 A small amount passes into breast milk and may have undesirable effects on a nursing infant.
 Consult your doctor before breast-feeding.